sharynjs/sharyn/README.md

 Sharyn is a collection of packages that make your life easier and reduce your boilerplate code in a JavaScript project.
 Some packages are useful for any project (like the Babel, ESLint, or Prettier configurations), and some are specifically made to build a full-stack production-ready React app.

-For full-stack projects, Sharyn is almost a framework. _Almost_ because you get to pick which modules you use instead of a monolithic black box, but those modules may sometimes not be as flexible as you would want.
-For instance the `@sharyn/db` package is specifically made for PostgreSQL.
-If you want to use a different database, you cannot use that module.
-All the technical choices are documented on the [**tech stack**](https://github.com/sharynjs/sharyn/blob/master/docs/stack.md) page.
+For full-stack projects, Sharyn is almost a framework. _Almost_ because you get to pick which modules you use instead of a monolithic black box.
+A round-up of its features and technical bricks is available on the [**tech stack**](https://github.com/sharynjs/sharyn/blob/master/docs/stack.md) page.

 Sharyn will work wonders for projects that follow the upcoming [major update](https://github.com/verekia/js-stack-from-scratch/issues/255) of my [**JS Stack from Scratch**](https://github.com/verekia/js-stack-from-scratch) tutorial.